Introduction

 Working with Document Variables

-Word documents also support document variables, which are another form of metadata:
+Word documents also support document variables, which are another form of metadata that’s particularly useful for templates and automated document generation:

 // Add document variables